kyma-project/kyma/tests/end-to-end/backup-restore-test/backup-restore.md

 ## Overview

-This project contains end-to-end tests that it runs as part of the  Kyma on Google Cloud Platform installation.
+This project contains end-to-end tests run during Kyma installation on Google Cloud Platform.
 The tests are written in Go.

 The end-to-end test scenario looks as follows: